 Are unemployment insurance benefits taxed in Utah?
 Yes.
 Utah Workforce Services sends out IRS Form 1099-G during the month of January containing the total benefits paid to the recipient over the previous year.
 When an applicant completes the initial unemployment registration application, there is an option to either have 10 percent of the weekly payment withheld for federal income taxes combined with 5 percent for state income taxes.
 Withholding status can be changed through the Web or by calling your local Claims Center.

 What is the U.S. Bank Reliacard in Utah?

 The U.S. Bank Reliacard is a popular option for UT unemployment benefits disbursement and replaces the option for using a personal checking or savings account.
-The state recommends that the card be kept separate from the PIN, and that the PIN is known only by the cardholder.
+The state recommends that the card is kept separate from the PIN and that the PIN is known only by the cardholder.
 In the event that the card’s PIN is lost, it must be reported even if the unemployment case is closed.